MODERATE-Project/moderate-workflows/README.md

 There's a manual step that needs to be performed in order for the Dagster - OpenMetadata integration to work.

-Go to **Settings ▶︎ Integrations ▶︎ Bots** in the OpenMetadata UI and click in **ingestion-bot**.
+Go to **Settings ▶︎ Bots** in the OpenMetadata UI and click in **ingestion-bot**.
 Revoke the token and create a new one.
 Copy the new token and run the following task:

 ```console
 $ OPEN_METADATA_TOKEN="eyJraWQiOiI1NzU2ZDA1Ny0xMTRlL [...]" task update-k8s-open-metadata-token